How To Lighten And Brighten Eyes In Photoshop

 And here's the result after lightening the eyes:

 And there we have it!
-That’s how to quickly lighten someone’s eyes in an image with Photoshop!
-If you haven’t done so already, be sure to check out our related photo retouching tutorial, Changing Eye Color In An Image, as well as our Radial Zoom Enhanced Eyes photo effect tutorial!
+That's how to quickly lighten someone's eyes in an image with Photoshop!
+If you haven't done so already, be sure to check out our related photo retouching tutorial, Changing Eye Color In An Image, as well as our Radial Zoom Enhanced Eyes photo effect tutorial!
+Or check out our Photo Retouching section for more Photoshop image editing tutorials!